UjoQurius/ujoqurius.github.io/index.md

 <br>

 If you made it this far, congratulations!
 There is a high probability that you are the only one who did so.
-Do not be surprised when you click on these links and find that there is nothing in there.
+Do not be surprised when you click on these links and find out that there is nothing in there.
 As I mentioned above this is the *first step* towards building this blog and first blogposts on aforementioned areas of interest will be coming out in a near future.

 If you want to be updated with blogposts coming out, follow me on Instagram [here](https://www.instagram.com/patrikpis/).